The Great Kibitzer: How Chuck Schumer Got the Senate Moving Again

 To Schumer, the goal is bigger than making the Senate a pleasant place to work, making sure his party’s President succeeds or even making critical policies.
 It’s about restoring Americans’ faith in government in order to prevent the rise of another Donald Trump–style demagogue.
 “Congress’s reputation for ineptitude is not something Chuck Schumer can overcome in two years,” says Caren Street, a former top Reid aide.
 “But what he has accomplished thus far has built people’s confidence about the ability to get something done across party lines, which is what this country needs right now.”

 The day Schumer became majority leader was his worst day in the Senate.
 It was Jan.
 6, 2021.
-That morning, Democrats learned they’d won a 50th Senate seat–and that afternoon, the Capitol was sacked by a mob dispatched by the still-sitting President, who couldn’t accept he’d lost.
+That morning, Democrats learned they’d won a 50th Senate seat–and that afternoon, the Capitol was sacked by a mob dispatched by the still-sitting President who couldn’t accept he’d lost.
 Whisked away to an undisclosed location until the threat passed, Schumer later learned the rioters had come within yards of his path.

 It wasn’t much of a leap to believe the insurrection had set the tone for two years of congressional warfare.
 Lawmakers’ first task would be a second impeachment, further inflaming tensions.
 Democrats braced for a replay of the Obama years, when the Republicans, led by McConnell, systematically obstructed the President’s agenda, slow-rolling negotiations, weaponizing the 60-vote filibuster threshold and refusing to give Obama’s last Supreme Court nominee a hearing.
 The chamber had struggled even to pass routine government-funding legislation.
 When Biden, a 36-year Senate veteran, campaigned for President on a promise of bringing back bipartisan compromise, his Democratic primary competitors mocked his naiveté.